Apple yanks New York Times apps in China

 Related: Apple movies and iBooks shut down in China

-Apple makes a significant chunk of its revenue in China and many of its products are assembled there.
+Apple makes a significant chunk of its revenue in China, the world's second largest economy, and many of its products are assembled there.
 It's also not the only tech company bending to the Chinese government's will.

 Microsoft (MSFT, Tech30)'s Chinese chatbot refuses to talk about sensitive topics like the 1989 crackdown on Tiananmen Square protests or Chinese President Xi Jinping.